asizalt/promo/README.md

 ## Starting The project:

-This configuration is for running the project on vagrant machine.
+1. `cp .emv.example .env`

-1. Execute `docker-compose up -d`
+2. Execute `docker-compose up -d`
-2. login to the app contaniner : `docker exec -it <id> bash`
+4. login to app container `docker-compose exec app bash` and run the fallowing

-3. execute the fallowing from container :
+        `

-        ` composer install
+        composer install

         php artisan ket:genrate

+        php artisan config:cache

+        php artisan queue:listen
+        `

+5. login to db container `docker-compose exec db bash` and run the fallowing:

+    `
+       mysql -u root -p

+       GRANT ALL ON laravel_web.* TO 'homestead'@'%' IDENTIFIED BY 'secret'

+      FLUSH PRIVILEGES;
+    `

+6. finnaly will login to the app container  `docker-compose exec app bash` and run the fallowing:

+    `
         php artisan migrate

-        php artisan queue:listen `
+        php artisan queue:listen
+    `

 ## Extract mp3 data by Category name

+The project utilize queues for audio processing. please make sure the the listener is running

 Execute a POST request to `https:<domain>/api/promo2mp3` with the Category Name In Body: